jbconway/INST377FinalProject/docs/README.md

 Make sure the config.js and .env file are added in order to run locally

 # How to run this application on a server
-To run on a local server use the following command:
+To run on a local server use the following steps:

-Command:
+1. Make sure all dependencies have been downloaded or it will crash
-npm start
+2. Use Command: npm start
-(make sure all dependencies have been downloaded or it will crash) Then "Go live" using a serve like Live Server
+3. Then "Go live" using a serve like Live Server

 To run on vercel use the following steps:
 1. Create a Vercel Account